-1. To receive the Audited Financial Statements for the financial year ended 31 December 2019 together with the Reports of the Directors and Auditors thereon.

-(Please refer to Explanatory Note 1)
+1. ceive the Audited Financial Statements for the financial year ended 31 December O together with the Reports of the Directors and Auditors thereon.
+(Please refer to Explanatory Note 1) 2.
 To approve the payment of Directors' fees and other benefits of up to RM305,400 in respect of the period from 31 July 2020 until the conclusion of the next AGM of the Company.

-- 3. To re-elect the following Directors, who retire by rotation in accordance with Clause 125 of the Company's Constitution and being eligible, have offered themselves for re-election: - (a) Yeoh Chong Keat

-(b) Lim Swee Chai

-(c) Ir.
-Yeo An Thai
+Ordinary Resolution 1 3. -elect the following Directors, who retire by rotation in accordance with Clause 125 e Company's Constitution and being eligible, have offered themselves for re-election: (a) Yeoh Chong Keat Ordinary Resolution 2 (b) Lim Swee Chai Ordinary Resolution 3 (c) Ir.
+Yeo An Thai Ordinary Resolution 4

-To re-appoint Messrs.
-Crowe Malaysia PLT as auditors of the Company and to authorise the Directors to fix their remuneration.